jcolag/entropy-arbitrage/2023-08-03-matter-perspective.md

 You have to appreciate how the franchise loves the idea of Riker as cool and collected from his poker expertise, but...accuse him of violating a woman's boundaries, and he *completely* flips out.

 In fact, count this among the episodes where I can't tell if they meant this as aggressive satire or a sincere problem for our protagonists.
 From today's perspective, we can see how this echoes accusations against many abusers, with the angry but alibi-free denial, the displays of loyalty over truth, the attempts to undermine the alleged victim, and so forth.
-And many viewers at the time may never have seen this in action before this aired, with [Clarence Thomas's Supreme Court nomination](https://en.wikipedia.org/wiki/Clarence_Thomas_Supreme_Court_nomination)---where he had a similar outburst during the Congressional hearings---still more than a year in the future.
+And many viewers at the time may never have seen this in action before this aired, with {% wiki Clarence_Thomas_Supreme_Court_nomination|Clarence Thomas's Supreme Court nomination|en %}---where he had a similar outburst during the Congressional hearings---still more than a year in the future.
 But the episode treats this from Riker's perspective, and constantly assures us that he would never do...the things that other episodes have applauded him for doing.

 In other words, I feel tempted to assume that they genuinely meant to tell a story warning us to stay vigilant against women speaking out against powerful men, *but* they follow the formula so closely that I hesitate, because with slightly better writing, this could have read as exposing how powerful people---often men---twist the judicial system to escape justice.